-How Members Select A PCP
+How Members Select a PCP

-MHS Health mails members a handbook which directs members to our online "Find a provider (FAP)" provider directory.
+Members receive a welcome packet upon enrollment in the health plan instructing them to establish with a primary care provider.
+If they don't already have a provider, members can choose one by using the Find a Provider (FAP) directory located on our website.
 Members are reminded quarterly of the online Handbook and FAP and are offered a hard copy upon request.
-The handbook encourages members to select a PCP and to inform MHS Health of their selection by:
+The handbook also encourages members to select a PCP and to inform MHS Health of their selection by: